dstl/YAWNING-TITAN/docs/source/getting_started.rst

 Development Install
 *******************

-For those wishing to install **YT** and use it or extend it from within an IDE, perform the following development installation:
+For those wishing to install Yawning-Titan and use it or extend it from within an IDE, perform the following development installation:

-1. Navigate to the YAWNING-TITAN folder and create a new python :term:`Virtual Environment` (**venv**)
+1. Navigate to the Yawning-Titan folder and create a new python :term:`Virtual Environment` (**venv**)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: unix